-4.1 All equipment must be maintained and serviced regularly.
+- 4.1 All equipment must be maintained and serviced regularly.
 Calibration of equipment shall be performed by SAC-SINGLAS accredited calibration laboratory wherever possible.
-Records shall be kept for such calibration, maintenance and servicing.

-4.2 TABLE 1 in this document sets out the recommended frequencies for calibration and performance check of general equipment in the field of Medical Testing.
+Records shall be kept for such calibration, maintenance and servicing. - 4.2 Written and documented policies and procedures shall be available for all equipment before they can be used for patient testing.
+Preventive maintenance and instrument function checks shall be put in place. - 4.3 For Multiple Analysis Automated Instruments and Systems, written standard procedures shall be available for calibration set up, operation and control of the systems. - 4.2 TABLE 1 in this document sets out the recommended frequencies for calibration and performance check of general equipment in the field of Medical Testing.

-The frequencies of calibration stated in this documents are considered to be the minimum appropriate, provided that the other criteria specified below are met:
+The frequencies of calibration stated in this documents are considered to be the minimum appropriate, provided that the other criteria specified below are met.

-- a) the equipment must of good quality and proven stability and - b) the laboratory has both the equipment required, competent staff and expertise to perform adequate internal checks, and - c) if any suspicion or indication of overloading or mishandling arises, the equipment shall be checked immediately and thereafter at fairly frequent intervals until it can be shown that stability has not been impaired. - 4.3 Where the above criteria cannot be met or the relevant registered methods have specified more stringent requirements, more appropriate frequencies shall be adopted. - 4.4 Where the staffs of a laboratory has performed calibrations, a full record of these measurements shall be maintained, including details of the numerical results, date of calibration and other relevant observations. - 4.5 Pipettes, micro diluters and automatic dispensers that are used for precise quantitative dispensing of material shall be checked at specified intervals for accuracy and reproducibility and results recorded.
-The intervals are to be determined by the laboratory, unless otherwise specified by SAC-SINGLAS. - 4.6 All equipment that comes under the control of the laboratory which requires calibration or verification shall be labelled or coded to indicate the status of calibration or verification and the date when recalibration or re-verification is due. - 4.7 The laboratory shall institute a preventive maintenance program (which, at a minimum, follows the manufacturer's recommendations) to prevent failure of equipment and ensure that the equipment is operating with the reliability required for quality results.
-The activities include specification checks, calibration, cleaning, lubricating, reconditioning and adjusting by competent personnel on a regular basis.
-Proper records shall be kept for such activities. - 4.8 Corrective actions shall be documented when an unacceptable tolerance limit or instrument/equipment malfunction is detected.
+- a) the equipment must of good quality and proven stability and - b) the laboratory has both the equipment required, competent staff and expertise to perform adequate internal checks, and - c) if any suspicion or indication of overloading or mishandling arises, the equipment shall be checked immediately and thereafter at fairly frequent intervals until it can be shown that stability has not been impaired. - 4.3 Where the above criteria cannot be met or the relevant registered methods have specified more stringent requirements, more appropriate frequencies shall be adopted. - 4.4 Where the staffs of a laboratory has performed calibrations, a full record of these measurements shall be maintained, including details of the numerical results, date of calibration and other relevant observations. - 4.6 All equipment that comes under the control of the laboratory which requires calibration or verification shall be labelled or coded to indicate the status of calibration or verification and the date when recalibration or re-verification is due. - 4.7 The laboratory shall institute a preventive maintenance program (which, as a minimum, follows the manufacturer's recommendations) to prevent failure of equipment and ensure that the equipment is operating with the reliability required for quality results. - 4.8 Documentation of all maintenance and service activities shall be retained for the life of the instrument at appropriate rendition times in accordance to local regulations.
+Corrective actions shall be documented when an unacceptable tolerance limit or instrument/equipment malfunction is detected.